Solar power in New Jersey: Renewable portfolio standard

 New Jersey's renewable portfolio standard (RPS) is one of the most aggressive in the United States and requires each electricity supplier/provider to provide 22.5% from renewable energy sources by 2021 and 50% by 2030.
 In addition, 2.12% must come from solar electricity, an amount estimated to be 1,500 megawatts (MW).
-Solar Renewable Energy Certificates (SRECs) must be purchased by electricity suppliers to meet the state targets or else they face a fine known as a Solar Alternative Compliance Payment (SACP) that was $272/MWh in 2022.
+Solar renewable energy certificates (SRECs) must be purchased by electricity suppliers to meet the state targets or else they face a fine known as a Solar Alternative Compliance Payment (SACP) that was $272/MWh in 2022.
 As New Jersey was approaching the minimum requirements, the requirements were accelerated on July 23, 2012, changing the shape of the compliance curve from slowly increasing at first to rapidly increasing at first.

-Solar Renewable Energy Certificates
+Solar renewable energy certificates

-In 2004, New Jersey adopted a program promoting the use of Solar Renewable Energy Certificates (SRECs) to meet the solar energy carve-out of the state RPS.
-In the 2011 Energy Year, 306,000 SRECs (or MWhs of solar electricity) must be purchased by electricity suppliers in the state in order to meet the state solar requirement.
-That requirement grows to over 5 million in 2026.
+In 2004, New Jersey adopted a program promoting the use of solar renewable energy certificates (SRECs) to meet the solar energy carve-out of the state RPS.
+In the 2011 energy year, 306,000 SRECs (or MWhs of solar electricity) must be purchased by electricity suppliers in the state in order to meet the state solar requirement.
+That requirement grew to over 5 million in 2026.

 An SREC program is an alternative to the feed-in tariff model popular in Europe.
 The key difference between the two models is the market-based mechanism that drives the value of the SRECs, and therefore the value of the subsidy for solar.
 In a feed-in tariff model, the government sets the value for the electricity produced by a solar facility.
 If the level is too high, too much solar power is built and the program is more costly.
 If the feed-in tariff is set too low, not enough solar power is built and the program is ineffective.